-When you buy on credit, it’s easy to forget that you’re paying for that item with money that doesn’t belong to you.
-In essence, it’s almost like taking out a short-term loan to make a purchase.
+When you buy with credit, it’s easy to forget that you’re paying for that item with money that doesn’t belong to you.
+It’s like taking out a short-term loan to make a purchase.
 If you’re putting charges on your credit card throughout the month, the value of that loan — your “current balance” — fluctuates.

 Statement Balance vs Current Balance

-The statement balance means all transactions during a designated period, called a billing cycle covers one month and starts on the 15th of each month, this statement balance may include all of the activity on an account between, say, Jan.
-15 and Feb.
-15, in addition to any previously unpaid balances.
-Then, the next billing cycle would begin on Feb.
-15 and end on March 15.
+The statement balance means all transactions during a designated period, called a billing cycle.
+If a billing cycle covers one month and starts on the 15th of each month, this statement balance will include all of the activity on an account between, say, January 15 and February 15, in addition to any previously unpaid balances.
+Until the close of the next billing cycle, the statement balance will remain unchanged.

 What to Know About Paying Off Your Credit Card

 As each billing cycle closes, you will be provided with a statement balance.
 You will also likely be provided with a due date.
 At the time you make a payment, you may decide to pay off the statement balance, the current balance, the minimum payment, or some other amount of your choosing.

 Recommended: Credit Card Closing Date vs Due Date